Compositions for organ by Jean Sibelius: Op. 113 pieces

 In 1922, freemasonry returned to Finland with the founding of the Finnish Lodge No. 1 (Suomi Loosi n:o 1) by Toivo Nekton and J. E. Tuokkola.
 Sibelius was among the inaugural class of 27 inductees, who were initiated on 18 August.
 The Lodge possessed a Mannborg harmonium, which Sibelius played.
 In 1927, Sibelius composed his Op.
 113 Masonic Ritual Music (or, alternatively, Musique religieuse) for tenor and organ accompaniment (or harmonium, given the Lodge's own instrument) which the Finnish freemasons could use during meetings.
 This consisted of eight numbers, of which No. 1 Avaushymni and No. 8 Surumarssi were for solo organ.
 The former is in 3/2 time and is marked Adagio, whereas the latter is in 4/4 time and is without tempo marking.
 (Note: Two additional numbers from the Masonic Ritual Music have long passages, called processions, for solo organ: first, No. 3 Kulkue ja hymni: "Näätkö, kuinka hennon yrtin" (Procession and Hymn: "Though Young Leaves Be Green"); and second, No. 4 Kulkue ja hymni: "Ken kyynelin ei milloinkaan" (Procession and Hymn: "Who Ne'er Hath Blent His Bread with Tears").
 The procession to No. 3 is in 2/2 time and is marked Poco allegro, whereas No. 4 is also in 2/2 but it sparked Marcia (Moderato).)

 The Masonic Ritual Music was first published in 1936 by Galaxy Music in New York; this version contains nine numbers, with Surumarssi as No. 9, due to the addition of the song for male choir and organ.
 In 1948, however, Sibelius substantially overhauled the score, most notably adding three additional numbers that include male choir; this moved Surumarssi to No. 10.
 At this time, Sibelius also revised Avaushymni from its original key of E-flat major to G major; in addition, to both Avaushymni and Surumarssi, he made minor alterations to dynamics, phrasings, etc. Galaxy Music published the revised version in 1950.

 Discography

-In 2004, the Finnish organist Kalevi Kiviniemi became the first to record all six of Sibelius's organ pieces.

 Sibelius's six pieces for organ received their premiere recordings in a piecemeal fashion, chronologically as follows: